valemicolgarcia/valemicolgarcia/README.md

 📚 Computing Engineering student at UNLP

-➡️ Currently learning about Java, C and Assembly

 <!--
 **valemicolgarcia/valemicolgarcia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.